Types of Composting

 Most home composters have lukewarm or cool piles.
 This could cause all kinds of odor and disease problems in the pile, if the user is not careful.
 The items listed can in fact be successfully composted but you need to up the skill level a bit before attempting it.

-- Already mentioned never to add dog, cat, or human solid wastes.
+- Already mentioned: Never add dog, cat, or human solid wastes.

 - Greases, oils and fats are not good.